Unconventional Savings Tip: Assess Need and Wants

 Hi all! over the next few weeks, I’ll be bringing you a series of unconventional savings tip posted here on the blog every Thursday.
 You can get on our weekly email list to get even more tips and encouragement!

-Yesterday one of my kids was whining a little bit, and asking why we couldn’t go out and buy him a skate board.
-I explained to him that we don’t just run out and buy all the things we want, every time we want them.
+Yesterday, one of my kids was whining and asking why we couldn’t go out and buy him a skateboard.
+I explained to him that we don’t just run out and buy everything we want whenever we want them.

-First, we assess whether there’s a need, then, in the case of a want, we take some time to think about how this want will add value to our lives, and in the case of a toy (and I’m definitely classifying a skate board for a six year old as a toy!), ask ourselves if it’s something we’ll continue to find joy in, or just a passing fancy.
+First, we assess whether there’s a need.
+Then, in the case of a want, we take some time to think about how this want will add value to our lives, and in the case of a toy (and I’m classifying a skateboard for a six-year-old as a toy!), ask ourselves if it’s something we’ll continue to find joy in or just a passing fancy.

-He didn’t like my answer, and quite frankly, I think he’d been a lot more happy if I’d simply said “no” rather than giving him a whole lecture, but I’m hoping that eventually, these lectures will sink in.
+He didn’t like my answer, and quite frankly, I think he’d have been a lot happier if I’d said “no” rather than giving him a whole lecture, but I’m hoping these lectures will eventually sink in.

-He still wants a skate board, and I’m happy to report that he’s taken some odds and ends out of his grandpa’s junk pile and is attempting to build his own.
+He still wants a skateboard, and I’m happy to report that he’s taken some odds and ends up out of his grandpa’s junk pile and is attempting to build his own.

 I know it probably frustrates him a lot, but I figure he can at least wait until his birthday to be indulged, and in the meantime, he can build some skills and exercise creativity.